copenlu/nle_faithfulness/README.md

-# nle_faithfulness
+## NLE Model Training
-Code for the the paper "Faithfulness Tests for Natural Language Explanations" will be uploaded shortly.
+The implementation is based on the implementation of the paper "Leakage-Adjusted Simulatability: Can Models Generate Non-Trivial Explanations of Their Behavior in Natural Language?", https://github.com/peterbhase/LAS-NL-Explanations